 What Are Poker Combinations

 Let’s start with some poker basics.
-First, poker is played with a standardized deck of playing cards, which is made up of 52 cards in total.
+First, poker is played with a standardized deck of 52 cards.
 There are four suits and 13 card ranks in each deck, making up the 52 cards.

 In Texas Hold’em Poker, a total of 1,326 poker combinations can be made up of these 52 cards by combining each of them with all the other ones in the deck.